 Author | M. Martínez Euklidiadas

 Towards the end of 1984, the Union Carbide industrial plant in Bhopal, India, suffered a chemical leak, killing 25,000 people and injuring over half a million.
 The codependent relationship between industrial and residential environments has been the scene of tragedies since the First Industrial Revolution.
-Is it possible to protect the local population without affecting their jobs?
+Is it possible to protect the local population without affecting their jobs or industrial safety?

 Gas leaks have always been one of the main causes of industrial deaths, together with fires.
 Less common, but equally relevant, are collapsing structures (including mines) or a lack of waste processing facilities, contaminating entire regions.
 Today, Bhopal is still suffering the consequences of Union Carbide, as the site was never cleaned up when the company left and victims received no compensation.